2003 Budweiser Shootout

 The 2003 Budweiser Shootout was the first of two exhibition stock car races of the 2003 NASCAR Winston Cup Series.
-The 25th running of the Budweiser Shootout, and the first to be held at night to enable a broadcast in prime time, it was held on February 8, 2003, in Daytona Beach, Florida, at Daytona International Speedway, before a crowd of 75,000 spectators.
-Dale Earnhardt Jr. of Dale Earnhardt, Inc. won the 70-lap race starting from the 19th position.
-Hendrick Motorsports driver Jeff Gordon finished in second, with Roush Racing's Matt Kenseth third.
-It was Earnhardt's first Budweiser Shootout victory, and his first at Daytona International Speedway in the Cup Series since the 2001 Pepsi 400.
+The 25th Budweiser Shootout, and the first to be held at night to allow for prime time broadcasting, it was held on February 8, 2003, in Daytona Beach, Florida, at Daytona International Speedway, before a crowd of 75,000 spectators.
+Dale Earnhardt Jr. of Dale Earnhardt, Inc. won the 70-lap race from 19th.
+Hendrick Motorsports's Jeff Gordon was second, with Roush Racing's Matt Kenseth third.
+It was Earnhardt's first Budweiser Shootout win, and his first at Daytona International Speedway in the Cup Series since the 2001 Pepsi 400.

-Although Geoff Bodine won the pole position by lot, he was immediately passed by Jimmie Johnson going into turn one.
-Kurt Busch led laps five to 15 until Earnhardt passed him on lap 16, who retained the position until every driver was required to make a mandatory ten-minute pit stop at the conclusion of lap 20.
-Ten laps later, Gordon became the leader, which he maintained until all competitors made a second pit stop on the 50th lap and Mark Martin moved into the first position.
-Gordon returned to the lead on lap 56, and he maintained it until Earnhardt passed him ten laps later.
-Earnhardt maintained the lead in the final four laps to win the event.
+Although Geoff Bodine won the pole position by lot, he was immediately passed by Jimmie Johnson into turn one.
+Kurt Busch led laps five through fifteen before Earnhardt passed him on lap sixteen and kept the lead until the mandatory ten-minute pit stop at the end of lap 20.
+Ten laps later, Gordon took the lead, which he held until all drivers made a second pit stop on the 50th lap, when Mark Martin took the lead.
+Gordon regained the lead on lap 56, which he held until Earnhardt passed him ten laps later.
+Earnhardt won the race by keeping the lead for the final four laps.
 No yellow flag cautions were issued during the race, which had 13 lead changes among seven different drivers.